 When I could finally use our oven again, one of the first things I tried was this very straightforward oven bake with courgette and delicious crispy cheese cover.

 The goat’s cheese pesto alone is worth trying out this veggie recipe… Continue reading “Roasted Vegetable stacks with Goat’s Cheese Pesto”

 After having tried out Cavolo Nero and Bok Choi, Spinach, Cauliflower, and Broccoli in the past, it was now time for Brussels Sprouts to add a hint of healthiness to a Mac ‘n Cheese or Pasta Alfredo type of dish.

 With half of our induction hobs and our oven out of order for about a month (grrr), I had to become quite creative in one-pot cooking.

 Yotam Ottolenghi never ceases to amaze with recipes whereby just 1 ingredient makes a total difference.
 Continue reading “Soba noodle salad with Lime, Cardamom and Avocado by Ottolenghi”

-Searching for a stunning vegetarian centrepiece for (Christmas) dinner?
+Searching for a stunning vegetarian centerpiece for (Christmas) dinner?
 Look no further.
-I’d go as far to say this was the tastiest vegetarian dish I made this entire year…
+I’d go as far as to say this was the tastiest vegetarian dish I made this entire year…